 Our final piece of work was this suitably experimental poster for the Kill Your Timid Notion tour.
-The image is of a light-bulb photographed by our designer, James Hurst (now Executive Creative Director at Design Studio), through a cardboard tube; the type was all set, printed on rough paper, rescanned and put in place on a poster that folds down into an A5 leaflet.
+The image is of a light-bulb photographed by our designer, James Hurst (now Global Creative Director at Pinterest), through a cardboard tube; the type was all set, printed on rough paper, rescanned and put in place on a poster that folds down into an A5 leaflet.

 After 17 years of partnership, it felt like the end of an era.
 But it wasn’t one era, we’d worked with them through numerous reinventions, restructures of staff, and rethinking of every aspect of CMN’s work.
 Back in 1991 we had little access to technology so we were forced to do everything by hand, by 2008 we were forcing ourselves away from the computers to recreate a hand-crafted, quirky feel.

 Thank you to all of the designers who worked so hard on so many designs, and thanks to the CMN teams who kept choosing us to be their design partners.